karollayna/karollayna/README.md

 ### Hi, I'm Karolina 👋

-I’m a biologist currently broadening my horizons in the field of bioinformatics, particularly in data analysis.
+I’m a biologist currently broadening my horizons in the field of bioinformatics, particularly in data engineering.

 - 🌱 I’m learning programming in Python and R/Shiny.